 Can I go on a tour of maternity units?

-A birth centre or labour ward that you’ve never been to before is likely to feel like a very unfamiliar place.
 Some maternity units offer tours to expectant parents, usually in the third trimester, which can be really helpful in preparing for birth.

 To find out if your unit offers tours, talk to your midwife or contact the maternity unit directly.